-This post has three parts: Tips for Visiting an Apple Orchard, A Visit to Apple Holler, and Recipes for Those Apples Once You Have Them.
-A lot of information, but hopefully it will inspire you to take your kids on your own family apple adventure.
+This post has three parts: Tips for Visiting an Apple Orchard, Picking Apples at Apple Holler, and Apple Recipes.
+It’s a lot of information, but these apple orchard tips and recipes will hopefully inspire you to take your kids on your own family apple adventure.

 1. Call ahead to see what time the orchard is open, what types of apples they are picking, and what it will cost (in other words, have a plan).